 APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training.
 The Green Stream, combined with the Red Stream, provides all of the required play therapy training hours.

-CACPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Child and Play Therapy (CACPT), Canadian standards require 180 hours of play therapy training from a CACPT Approved Provider, or from an institute of higher learning.
-Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream, plus 1 core (3-day) Yellow Stream Certificate Program.
+CAPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Play Therapy (CAPT), Canadian standards require 180 hours of play therapy training from a CAPT Approved Provider, or from an institute of higher learning.
+Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream +plus , and 1 core (3-day) Yellow Stream Certificate Program.
 It is recommended that participants take the Yellow Stream Certificate in Sandplay with Special Populations to fulfill the 180-hour requirement.

 RMPTI is not a registering body for play therapists.
 Rather, RMPTI provides approved training.
 For details for being registered with the 2 main bodies, see links below.